erdalyenigul/finger-speed/README.md

-# Typing Speed Test
+# Finger Speed

-Typing Speed Tes is a modern Vue 3 + Vite application that measures users' typing speed and accuracy.
+Finger Speed is a modern Vue 3 + Vite application that measures users' typing speed and accuracy.
 Users can see statistics on correct words, incorrect letters, and total errors based on the text they type within a set time.

 ## Features
 - **Speed Test:** Measures the number of words typed by the user within a specific time frame.